hariniv22/Covid_19_Data_Analysis/README.md

 ### Description of preliminary data processing

-The clean up of the data and the ETL
-Where we got the data from and
-I set up RDS on AWS and pg admin
+The process of preliminary data processing includes performing ETL on jupyter notebook to clean up our data and first loaded it into a csv file.
+Our data about covid vaccinations, cases and death is orignally from Kaggle.
+From there, we took our data loaded it into pg admin, and set up a RDS on AWS and ran our database through it.

 ### Description of preliminary feature engineering and preliminary feature selection, including decision making process